-(1) In general, a basic program in world languages shall:

-(i) consistent and continual experience with the target language and culture;

-(ii) classes that accommodate a variety of teaching and learning styles, methods, and materials; and

-(iii) classes of novice and nearing proficiency students that are not combined with other levels.

-(i) promote confidence in practicing the language by encouraging risk-taking and minimizing verbal correction;

-(ii) maximize use of target language in an authentic manner through student-teacher and student-student interaction; and

-(iii) build an authentic cultural ambiance.

-(i) access to native speakers or experts and authentic cultural contact;
+- (1) In general, a basic program in world languages shall: - (a) meet the following conditions: - (i) consistent and continual experience with the target language and culture; - (ii) classes that accommodate a variety of teaching and learning styles, methods, and materials; and - (iii) classes of novice and nearing proficiency students that are not combined with other levels. - (b) include the following practices: - (i) promote confidence in practicing the language by encouraging risk-taking and minimizing verbal correction; - (ii) maximize use of target language in an authentic manner through student-teacher and student-student interaction; and - (iii) build an authentic cultural ambiance. - (c) provide the following resources: - (i) access to native speakers or experts and authentic cultural contact;